rknightuk/rknight.me/src/posts/2023/2023-01-10-echo-rss-to-microblog.md

 ---
-title: "Import RSS to Micro.blog with Echo"
+title: "Import RSS to Micro.blog and Mastodon with Echo"
 permalink: /echo-rss-to-microblog/index.html
 date: 2023-01-10
 excerpt: "Echo is a node script to post new items from an RSS feed to Micro.blog"